VidCruiter Logo

 The key is to make the questions as specific as possible to the role you are hiring for.

-In order to do this, source situations and challenges from the hiring manager and employees who are adjacent to the role you’re hiring for.
-Another option is to consider past issues the department or team faced and imagine future scenarios the candidate might encounter.
+Source situations and challenges from the hiring manager and adjacent employees.
+Consider past issues and future scenarios the candidate might face.

 If you conduct a job analysis, you can refer back to the findings to craft your questions and align them to core competencies.

 Beginning an interview with complex hypotheticals can be jarring for candidates.
 Start with, or include, behavioral interview questions or competency-based interview questions to create a well-rounded discussion.
-Also, have probing questions ready to dig deeper into their thought process if necessary.
+Add situational questions in the middle of the interview, allowing observant candidates to tailor their responses to previously discussed competencies or behaviors.
+Also, have predefined probing questions ready to explore their thought process in greater depth if necessary.

 If you want to get the most out of asking situational questions, keep these tips top of mind: